PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Step 1: Choose Your Mounting Location

-The sweet spot sits just above the motor's lower unit, below the prop.
+The sweet spot sits just above the motor's lower unit, below the prop and cavitation plate.
 This position keeps the transducer in clean water while protecting it from bottom contact.
 On my Minn Kota Terrova, I mount about 2 inches above the skeg.

 Pro tip: Avoid mounting too close to the prop.
-Cavitation bubbles will destroy your sonar image quality.
+Cavitation bubbles destroy sonar image quality.
+The transducer face should sit slightly below the cavitation plate for optimal performance.

 Step 2: Prepare the Transducer

-If using a transom-mount transducer with a trolling motor bracket, you'll need to modify the mounting angle.
+If using a transom-mount transducer with a trolling motor bracket, modify the mounting angle.
 Most transducers need to sit level or slightly nose-down.
-I use washers to achieve the right angle – usually 2-3 degrees down from level works perfectly.
+I use washers to achieve the right angle, usually 2-3 degrees down from level works perfectly for Dual Spectrum CHIRP units.

 Step 3: Attach the Mounting Bracket

 For clamp-style mounts, position the bracket and tighten the hose clamps evenly.
-I prefer heavy-duty stainless steel clamps that won't rust after a season in saltwater.
+I prefer heavy-duty stainless steel clamps that resist saltwater corrosion.
+Use rubber washers between the bracket and motor housing to reduce vibration transfer.

 Step 4: Mount the Transducer

 Attach your transducer to the bracket according to the manufacturer's instructions.
-The key here is getting it level – use a small bubble level to check.
-Most transducers have a pivot point that allows fine adjustment.
+The key here is getting it level.
+Use a small bubble level to check.
+Most transducers have a pivot point that allows fine adjustment for different trolling motor positions.

 Step 5: Route the Cable

 This step separates clean installations from hack jobs.
-Proper cable routing prevents snags, damage, and that amateur look we all want to avoid.
-Here's my proven method:
+Proper cable routing prevents snags, damage, and that amateur look we all want to avoid:

 For Foot-Control Motors: Run the cable along the shaft's recessed channel if available.
 Secure with cable ties every 8-10 inches, keeping it tight but not stretched.
 Use electrical tape for a cleaner look.